gabinschiro/Gabrain/README.md

   - `:`: Saves the current byte value to a temporary register if it is empty; otherwise, swaps the current byte value with the one stored in the register.
   - `?`: Set the byte at the data pointer to a random value between 0 and 255.
   - `;`: Output the byte at the data pointer as a character continues until a cell containing the value 0 is encountered.
+  - `|`: Adds a specific offset to the byte at the data pointer to manipulate its value.
   - `!`: Exit the program immediately.

 - **Error Handling**: